jamtastic/directus/docs/CONTRIBUTING.md

 # Contributing guide

 Thank you for your interest in contributing to this collection of extensions for Directus!

-Before getting started, take a moment to reflect on these few pointers from us first:
+> **Note**: Before getting started, take a moment to reflect on a few pointers from us first:

 1. If you are an individual developer wanting to contribute to this project, but have no specific goal other than to help and you have limited time, consider contributing upstream to the [Directus platform](https://github.com/directus/directus) instead.
-These extensions are useless if the system that supports it doesn't have strong community support first, so let's prioritise that.
+These extensions are useless if the platform doesn't have strong community support, so let's prioritise that together.

 2. This is an 100% open source project, but be mindful it is used by _Jamtastic!_&nbsp; for commercial purposes.
 This has ramifications that may affect your descision to contribute and general points you should be aware of.
 Primarily that:

    - The [coding standards](https://github.com/jamtastic/directus/tree/main/source/helpers/packages/standards) used in this repo are designed to be compatible with the Directus platform as much as possible, but there are some liberties taken to keep it in line with other codebases we maintain (mainly relevant for those who contribute to the platform as well).
    - Code you contribute will likely help us make a profit (see point 3 as well).
-We aim to be an ethically minded group of people, but we totally respect that this still may or may not sit well with your own views on open source.
+We aim to be an ethically minded group of people, but we totally respect that this still may not sit well with your own views on open source.

 3. We have finite resources ourselves. **What does this mean for you?**
    - We can only maintain what we can feasibly use.
 Please don't take offence if you submit a new feature, tool or even an entire new extension and we don't accept the PR[^8020].
-It may be a very premium contribution but unfortunately just not something we see an internal use for in the immediate future[^diy].
-Not sure if we will accept something?
+It may be a premium contribution but unfortunately not something we see an internal use for in the immediate future[^diy].
+Unsure if we will accept something?
 [Post your idea here for feedback](https://github.com/jamtastic/directus/discussions/categories/contributors) before you start work on it.
    - Some of our tools and extensions make liberal use of some of Directus' advanced features and functionality.
-We also make use of some internal APIs that are not well documented or even not really intended for external use.
+We also make use of some internal APIs that are not well documented or not even intended for external use.
 Unfortunately it is unlikely that we can support learning the inner workings of Directus for new developers due to our finite resources.
-Come with a strong will to dive into the Directus codebase if you want to do anything advanced.
+Come with a strong will to dive into the Directus codebase and do some solo learning if you want to add or alter anything advanced.

 [^8020]: We follow the 80:20 principle, so if a small contribution can positively help a majority of people - we may accept the PR and be willing to maintain it even if we won't use it internally.
 [^diy]: The `bunny` CLI is project agnostic.
 Consider setting up your own Directus extension collection: `npm init @jamtastic/directus-collection`

-If these points work for you and you are still keen to contribute, then accept our sincerest gratitude!
+Nothing reducing your desire to contribute?
+Please accept our sincerest gratitude!
 Make sure you read our [Code of Conduct](#) and then read on ...

 ## Getting started